scalacenter/scala3-migration-course/exercises/exercise_002_migrate_dependencies/README.md

 # Migrating the library dependencies and compiler plugins

-One of the hardest an most important task of the migration is to update the library dependencies.
+One of the hardest and most important tasks of the migration is to update the library dependencies.

 A large part of the ecosystem has already been ported to Scala 3.
 Consequently,